jdarais/cobble/docs/cobble/docs/concepts.md

 ## Projects

 A project is defined in Lua in a `project.lua` file at the root of the project.
 There can be many projects in a single workspace.
-A project can define tasks, environments, external tools, or additional sub-projects.
+A project can define tasks, action environments, external tools, or additional sub-projects.
+While action environment and external tool definitions are not required to run tasks, they can provide a useful abstraction layer over tools and environments used by tasks.

-## Tasks
+### Tasks

 A task defines a unit of work to be done.
 It defines file artifacts and tasks that it depends on, as well as the file artifacts, (if any,) that it produces.
 It also defines a list of "Actions" that should be invoked when the task is executed